 - PRAIRIE DOG BIOLOGY

-- PRAIRIE DOG NATURAL PREDATORS
+- NATURAL PREDATORS OF PRAIRIE DOGS

-- PRAIRIE DOG PROBLEMS
+- PRAIRIE DOG DENS WILL CREATE PROBLEMS

-- PRAIRIE DOG DISEASE
+- PRAIRIE DOG TRAPPING

-Prairie dogs typically live in colonies generally known as “towns” and these towns can extend for several thousand miles!
+Prairie dogs typically live in colonies known as “towns” and these towns can extend for several thousand miles!
 Needless to say, populations can and do reach numbers which put a strain on local vegetation.
-Because of this and other problems associated with large populations of prairie dogs, one must be careful when they start to colonize on your property.
+Because of this and other problems associated with large populations of prairie dogs, one must be careful when they start to colonize your property.
 It is suggested that you keep their numbers in check otherwise you can quickly be confronted with a population that becomes quite large.

-PRAIRIE DOG BIOLOGY
+PRAIRIE DOG BIOLOGY ^

 Large colonies like these are not common anymore due to the use of toxicants which were introduced in the mid 1900’s.
 During those times the programs implemented had a dramatic impact.
 As much as 98% of the population in treated areas were killed off and in some areas none were left.
 As concerns rose about the impact complete elimination might have, restrictions were put in place.
 The Mexican and the Utah species were then labeled as a threatened species.
 This labeling protected them from being hunted, shot, trapped and poisoned.